SavidyaSathyani/personal_data_app/README.md

 Profiles requires [Node.js](https://nodejs.org/) v8+ to run.

-Clone the project and Install the dependencies and devDependencies and start the server.
+Clone the project and install the dependencies and dev Dependencies and start the server.

 ```sh
 $ cd personal_data_app